Exclusive Mongolia Rights

 FIFA and MONTSAME point to MME as the exclusive World Cup 2026 broadcaster in Mongolia.

-MME is a Mongolian broadcaster and media company that MONTSAME describes as a leading broadcasting company in the country.
+MME is a Mongolian broadcaster and media company that MONTSAME describes as a leading broadcasting company in the country and the first Mongolian broadcaster to expand internationally.
 For World Cup 2026, it is the confirmed Mongolia rights holder.

 That gives Mongolian viewers a much clearer starting point than in markets where rights are still not sold.
-The main open question is not who holds the rights, but how the final consumer presentation will be packaged.
+The main open question is not who holds the rights, but which exact public-facing MME route will carry the matches when tournament week arrives.

 For the country version of the topic, open the How to Watch FIFA World Cup 2026 in Mongolia guide too.